- Business Terms

 What Is Income?

-Income, also referred to as net income, is the amount of money a company has earned after its expenses are subtracted.
-Here is some more information about income:
+Income, often referred to as net income, is the amount of money a company retains after all expenses are deducted.
+Here’s a deeper look at income:

 -

-Income is all the money that comes into the company minus expenses and liabilities.
-To calculate your business’s income, you’d take the total amount of money that you brought in during a certain time period and subtract all of your expenses from it at that same time period.
+Income is the total money that comes into the company minus expenses and liabilities.
+To calculate your business’s income, take the total revenue for a specific period and subtract all expenses incurred during that same period.

 -